roxmer/bibbox-documentation/docs/installation.md

 ## 7.)
 Access via SSH

 In case you need to access the inside of the virtual machine over SSH, there are two ways to do so.
-If you are already on the host system, you can just run the command `vagrant ssh` from where cloned the GIT repository.
+If you are already on the host system, you can just run the command `vagrant ssh` from where you cloned the GIT repository.
 You will then be logged in as user **vagrant** with password **vagrant** and home directory **/home/vagrant**.
 This user is a superuser, so you should not have any permission problems.

 When your machine is hosted on a remote server, or you go in production, you will probably want to access the virtual machine from outside the host system as well.
 For this scenario, we have another user called **vmadmin** with default password **bibbox4ever** and home directoy **/home/vmadmin**.
-To connect via SSH open up a terminal on any computer with an active internet connection and enter `ssh vmadmin@xxx.xxx.xx.xxx -p 2231` replacing the **x** with the public IP of your host system and the port **2231** with the SSH port you configured during installation.
+To connect via SSH open up a terminal on any computer with an active internet connection and enter `ssh vmadmin@xxx.xxx.xx.xxx -p 2231` replacing the **xxx.xxx.xx.xxx** with the public IP of your host system and the port **2231** with the SSH port you configured during installation.
 When prompted for a password, just enter the password you set for the **vmadmin** user (default **bibbox4ever**).

 ## 8.)
 Enjoy

 That's all, enjoy your BIBBOX!

 # Domain Migration

-if you want to migrate from SOME.OLD.DOMAIN to YOUR.NEW.DOMAIN, login into your VM and make the following steps
+If you want to migrate from **SOME.OLD.DOMAIN** to **YOUR.NEW.DOMAIN**, login into your VM and make the following steps

-* stop the apache service
+* Stop the apache service

 `sudo service apache2 stop`

-* replace all SOME.OLD.DOMAIN  in the proxy files
+* Replace all **SOME.OLD.DOMAIN** in the proxy files

-`cd /etc/apache2'
+`cd /etc/apache2?`

 `sudo cp -r sites-available sites-available-back`